oneapi-src/oneDNN/rfcs/20201105-attribute-num-threads/README.md

 </details>

-The value provided for the primitive attribute will be used as an upper limit for number of threads for problem decomposition at primitive (descriptor) creation.
+The value provided for the primitive attribute will be used as an upper limit for number of threads used at primitive execution.

 The behavior of the primitive attribute will be identical to what is described in [Option 1](#option-1-new-api-in-dnnl::threadpool_interop-namespace), however,